rezakaziz/rezakaziz/README.md

 ## 🚀 About Me

-- 🎓 **PhD Student** at CNAM Paris, specializing in data privacy within federated learning and distributed systems.
+- 🎓 **PhD Candidate** at CNAM Paris, specializing in data privacy within federated learning and distributed systems.
 - 🎓 **Engineer** from **ESI Algiers**, with a strong background in systems and networks.
-- 👨‍💻 **DevOps and System Enthusiast**, passionate about building scalable and automated infrastructures.
+- 👨‍💻 **DevOps and System**, passionate about building scalable and automated infrastructures.

 - 🔍 **Core Areas**: